Browse by Medical Category

 Clinical Trials at CURTIS

-Dermatologists at Massachusetts General Hospital's Contact Dermatitis & Occupational Dermatology Clinic specialize in diagnosing and treating even the most difficult-to-diagnose cases of dermatitis.
+Dermatologists at Massachusetts General Hospital's Contact Dermatitis & Occupational Dermatology Clinic specialize in diagnosing and treating even the most difficult-to-diagnose cases of dermatitis in both adults and children.

 Most of our patients are referred to us by their primary care physicians or dermatologists.
 In about 70 percent of cases, we are able to pinpoint the relevant allergen(s).